JUDGEMENT has been reserved in an appeal case against a decision to throw out terrorism charges against Kneecap member Liam Óg Ó hAnnaidh.

 In September, the case was thrown out on technical grounds with chief magistrate Paul Goldspring ruling that the proceedings were “instituted unlawfully”.

-Addressing the crowd, West Belfast MP Paul Maskey said: “We are in front of a court today because the British Government refused to accept the decision from a previous judge to throw this case out.
+Earlier this morning West Belfast MP Paul Maskey address those gathered outside court.
+“We are in front of a court today because the British Government refused to accept the decision from a previous judge to throw this case out," he said.

 “This is about censorship.
 That’s exactly what this is about.”